Fiordland National Park

 In 1990, this spectacular park became known as Te Wahipounamu received UNESCOs World Heritage site designation.
 Its new name pays tribute to New Zealands unique mineral, greenstone.
 The only known place that this mineral occurs is on South Island and it in a very significant part in Maori culture.
 South Island is called Te Wahi Pounamu in Maori or The Place of Greenstone.

 Sidebar!
 Wishing to finally improve the general design of my page.
-Musings regarding the whole look at http://viveladifference.ca?
-Undeniably a wonderful art company whenever wanted in the general Quebec areas.
+Musings regarding the whole look at http://www.exhibitnation.com?
+Undeniably a reputable Tustin based tradeshow display shop whenever wanted in the general CALIFORNIA areas.
 Offer your opinions.
 Thanks!

 The largest of the 14 national parks in New Zealand, it is also the wettest area in the country.
 Some parts of the park receive upwards of seven meters of precipitation a year.
 It is almost beyond ones imagination to envision that much rain falling in an area.
 The rain nourishes lush thick rain forests and feeds the many waterfalls around the fiords.